 Say: "Today's snack is freeze-dried fruit-crispy, light, and full of flavor!
-In the Outback, where the heat is intense and fresh food can be hard to carry on long journeys, travelers and explorers need lightweight snacks that don't spoil.
-Freeze-dried fruit is perfect.
-It's easy to pack, stores well, and gives you energy without needing a refrigerator!"
+In the Outback, where the heat is intense and fresh food can be hard to carry on long journeys, travelers and explorers need lightweight and nutrient-dense snacks that don't spoil."